guumaster/hostctl/README.md

 ## Linux/Mac/Windows and permissions

-**WARNING**: this should work on any system, but currently this is only being tested on Linux.
-If you try it on a different system please let me know [here](https://github.com/guumaster/hostctl/issues/new).

-The tool recognize your system and use the right hosts file, it will use `/etc/hosts` on Linux/Mac and `C:\Windows\System32\Drivers\etc\hosts` on Windows.
+The tool recognize your system and use the right hosts file, it will use `/etc/hosts` on Linux/Mac and `C:/Windows/System32/Drivers/etc/hosts` on Windows.

-**SUDO**: You will need permissions for any action that modify hosts file, add `sudo` to the commands below when needed.
+**SUDO/ADMIN**: You will need permissions for any action that modify hosts file, add `sudo` to the commands below when needed.
+If you are on windows, make sure you run it as administrator.

+**WARNING**: it should work on any system.
+It's tested on Ubuntu and Windows 10.
+If you can confirm it works on other system, please let me know [here](https://github.com/guumaster/hostctl/issues/new).

 ## Usage